greenelab/knowledge-graph-review/manuscript.md

 #### Rule-Based Relationship Extraction

-Rule-based extraction consists of identifying sentences that contain important keywords or grammatical patterns that allude to relationships of interest.
+Rule based-extraction consists of identifying essential keywords and grammatical patterns to detect relationships of interest.
-Keywords are established via expert knowledge or though the use of pre-existing ontologies.
-Grammatical patterns are constructed via experts curating parse trees, which are tree data structures that depict a sentence's grammatical structure.
+Keywords are established via expert knowledge or though the use of pre-existing ontologies, while grammatical patterns are constructed via experts curating parse trees.
-Parse trees come into two forms a constituency parse tree and a dependency parse trees.
+Parse trees are tree data structures that depict a sentence's grammatical structure and come into two forms: a constituency parse tree (Figure {@fig:constituency-parse-tree-example}) and a dependency parse tree (Figure {@fig:dependency-parse-tree-example}).
-Both trees use part of speech tags, labels that dictate the grammatical role of a word such as noun, verb, adjective, etc, for construction.
+Both trees use part of speech tags, labels that dictate the grammatical role of a word such as noun, verb, adjective, etc, for construction, but represent the information in two different forms.
-A constituency parse trees breaks a sentence down into a subphrases (Figure {@fig:constituency-parse-tree-example}) while dependency path trees analyzes the grammatical structure of a sentence (Figure {@fig:dependency-parse-tree-example}).
+Constituency parse trees breaks a sentence down into a subphrases (Figure {@fig:constituency-parse-tree-example}) while dependency path trees analyzes the grammatical structure of a sentence (Figure {@fig:dependency-parse-tree-example}).
-Many text mining approaches [@i7KpvzCo; @3j1T67vB; @iiQkIqUX] use such trees to generate features for machine learning algorithms.
-These approaches are discussed in later sections.
+Many text mining approaches [@i7KpvzCo; @3j1T67vB; @iiQkIqUX] use such trees to generate features for machine learning algorithms and these approaches are discussed in later sections.
-For this section we focus on approaches that mainly use rule based extraction to detect sentences that assert a relationship.
+In this section we focus on approaches that use rule based extraction as a primary strategy to detect sentences that allude to a relationship.

 Grammatical patterns can simplify sentences for easy extraction [@aJL1tPyy; @66vfJAIo].
-Jonnalagadda et al. used a set of grammar rules inspired by constituency trees to reshape complex sentences with simpler versions [@aJL1tPyy].
-These simplified versions were manually curated to determine the presence of a relationship.
+Jonnalagadda et al. used a set of grammar rules inspired by constituency trees to reshape complex sentences with simpler versions [@aJL1tPyy] and these simplified versions were manually curated to determine the presence of a relationship.
-By simplyfing sentences this approach achieved high recall, but had low precision [@aJL1tPyy].
+By simplifying sentences this approach achieved high recall, but had low precision [@aJL1tPyy].
 Other approach used simplification techniques to make extraction easier [@15I4QE3J; @7PCrlbDi; @J0VF6x1n; @1HnOwZ1Xq].
 Tudor et al., simplified sentences to detect protein phosphorylation events [@J0VF6x1n].
-The sentence simplifier broke complex sentences that contain multiple protein events into smaller sentences that contain only one distinct event.
+Their sentence simplifier broke complex sentences that contain multiple protein events into smaller sentences that contain only one distinct event.
-By breaking these sentences down the authors were able to increase their recall.
-However, sentences that contained ambigious directionality or multiple phosphroylation events were too complex for the simplifier.
+By breaking these sentences down the authors were able to increase their recall; however, sentences that contained ambiguous directionality or multiple phosphorylation events were too complex for the simplifier.
-As a consequence the simplifier produced errors in recall [@J0VF6x1n].
+As a consequence the simplifier missed some relevant sentences [@J0VF6x1n].
 These errors highlight a crucial need for future algorithms to be generalizable enough to handle various forms of complex sentences.

 Pattern matching is a fundamental approach used to detect relationship asserting sentences.
-In this context patterns can consist of phrases from constituency trees, a set of keywords or some combination of both to detect sentences [@OnvaFHG9; @d3rG3TXb; @dRQuIwpJ; @23i6gRBE; @1avvFjJ9; @KEkjqdB0].
+These patterns can consist of phrases from constituency trees, a set of keywords or some combination of both [@OnvaFHG9; @d3rG3TXb; @dRQuIwpJ; @23i6gRBE; @1avvFjJ9; @KEkjqdB0].
-Xu et al. designed a pattern matcher system to detect sentences in PubMed abstracts that indicate drug-disease treatments [@1avvFjJ9].
+Xu et al., designed a pattern matcher system to detect sentences in PubMed abstracts that indicate drug-disease treatments [@1avvFjJ9].
-This system matched drug-disease pairs from clinicaltrails.gov to drug-disease pairs mentioned in abstracts.
+This system matched drug-disease pairs from ClinicalTrials.gov to drug-disease pairs mentioned in abstracts.
-This matching process aided the authors in identifying sentences that were used to create simple patterns, such as "Drug in the treatment of Disease" [@1avvFjJ9], to match sentences in a wide variety of abstracts.
+This matching process aided the authors in identifying sentences that can be used to create simple patterns, such as "Drug in the treatment of Disease" [@1avvFjJ9], to match other sentences in a wide variety of abstracts.
-The authors hand curated two datasets for evalution and achieved a high precision score of 0.904 and a low recall score of 0.131 [@1avvFjJ9].
+The authors hand curated two datasets for evaluation and achieved a high precision score of 0.904 and a low recall score of 0.131 [@1avvFjJ9].
-This low recall score was based on constructed patterns being very specific to top occurring drug paris.
+This low recall score was based on constructed patterns being too specific to detect infrequent drug pairs.
-This flaw resulted in rarely occurring pairs having a high likelihood of being missed.
-Following approaches using constituency trees, some approaches used dependency trees to construct patterns [@jg0TGCov; @i7KpvzCo].
+Besides constituency trees, some approaches used dependency trees to construct patterns [@jg0TGCov; @i7KpvzCo].
-Depending upon the nature of the algorithm, dependency trees could be more appropiate than constituency trees and vise versa.
+Depending upon the nature of the algorithm and text, dependency trees could be more appropriate than constituency trees and vise versa.
-The performance difference between the two approaches still remains as an open question for future exploration.
+The performance difference between the two trees remains as an open question for future exploration.

 Rules based methods provide a basis for many relationship extraction systems.
-Approaches in this category range from simplifing sentences for easy extraction to identifing sentences based on matched key phrases or grammatical patterns.
+Approaches in this category range from simplifying sentences for easy extraction to identifying sentences based on matched key phrases or grammatical patterns.
 Both require a significant amount of manual effort and expert knowledge to perform well.
-A future direction is to develop ways to automatically construct these hand-crafted patterns, which would accelerate the process of creating new rule-based systems.
+A future direction is to develop ways to automatically construct these hand-crafted patterns, which would accelerate the process of creating these rule-based systems.

 ![
+A visualization of a constituency parse tree using the following sentence: "BRCA1 is associated with breast cancer" [@1EvoylLWK].
+This type of tree has the root start at the beginning of the sentence.
+Each word is grouped into subphrases depending its correlating part of speech tag.
+For example, the word "associated" is a past participle verb (VBN) that belongs to the verb phrase (VP) subgroup.
+](images/figures/constituency_parse_tree_example.png){#fig:constituency-parse-tree-example}

+![
-A visualization of a dependency parse tree using the following sentence as in example: "BRCA1 is associated with breast cancer" [@10i1qMFbL].
+A visualization of a dependency parse tree using the following sentence: "BRCA1 is associated with breast cancer" [@10i1qMFbL].
-For these type of trees the root begins at the main verb of a sentence.
+For these type of trees the root begins with the main verb of the sentence.
-Each arrows depicts the dependency shared between two words.
+Each arrows represents the dependency shared between two words.
 For example, the dependency between BRCA1 and associated is nsubjpass, which stands for passive nominal subject.
-This means that BRCA1 is the subject of the sentneces and it is being referred to by the word associated.
+This means that "BRCA1" is the subject of the sentence and it is being referred to by the word "associated".
 ](images/figures/dependency_parse_example.png){#fig:dependency-parse-tree-example}

-![
-A visualization of a constituency parse tree using the following sentence: "BRCA1 is associated with breast cancer" [@1EvoylLWK].
-This type of tree has the root beginning at the start of the sentence.
-Each word is grouped into subphrases depending on the part of speech tags of a word.
-For example, the word "associated" is a past particple verb (VBN) that belongs to the verb phrase (VP) subgroup.
-](images/figures/constituency_parse_tree_example.png){#fig:constituency-parse-tree-example}

 #### Extracting Relationships Without Labels